kubeflow/website/content/en/docs/ibm/create-cluster.md

 ## Create an IBM Cloud Kubernetes cluster for `vpc-gen2` infrastructure

+Creating a `vpc-gen2` based cluster needs a VPC, a subnet and a public gateway attached to it.
+Fortunately, this is a one time setup.
+Future `vpc-gen2` clusters can reuse the same VPC/subnet(with attached public-gateway).

 1. Begin with installing a vpc-infrastructure plugin:

    `$ ibmcloud plugin install vpc-infrastructure`